 How often has someone’s negative mood derailed you at work?
 Within seconds your upbeat feelings are affected by a colleague’s emotion – I’ve outlined tips to help you manage this.

 As much as you hate to admit it, you might have had this effect on coworkers yourself.
-With that in mind, I’ve outlined tips to help you control your emotions in the workplace.
+With that in mind, try the tips I've shared below to help you control your emotions in the workplace.

 We’ve all experienced that one individual in the office who rants about the traffic on the way to work, the slow elevator, or the lack of parking.
 Whether they realize it or not, they're pushing their negative feelings onto everyone else.
 They're negatively affecting the entire workspace.